-Australia and Antarctica are considered neither Old World nor New World lands, since they were only colonized by Europeans much later.
+Antarctica and Oceania are considered neither Old World nor New World lands, since they were only discovered by Europeans much later.
 They were associated instead with the Terra Australis that had been posited as a hypothetical southern continent.
+All of the New World countries use the Latin script as its official script.

 The Florentine explorer Amerigo Vespucci is usually credited for coming up with the term "New World" (Mundus Novus) for the Americas in his 1503 letter, giving it its popular cachet, although similar terms had been used and applied before him.